 The City of Austin requires food-permitted businesses to provide their employees convenient access to diversion options that keep organic material out of the landfill.
 Organic material can include unused food, food scraps and food-soiled paper.
-Diversion options can include donating food, feeding animals, composting and/or having food waste reduction program.
+Diversion options can include donating food, feeding animals and/or composting.

 Who is responsible?